Deshmukh: Local office

 Deshmukh was a historical title given to a person who was granted a territory of land, in Maharashtra, Karnataka, Telangana, Andhra Pradesh and Chhattisgarh.
 The granted territory was usually referred to as the Dēśamukhi.
 The Deshmukh was in effect the ruler of the territory, as he was entitled to a portion of the collected taxes.
 It was also his duty to maintain the basic services in the territory, such as police and judicial duties.
 It was typically a hereditary system.
 The title of Deshmukh provided the titled family with revenues from the area and the responsibilities to keep the orders.

+For instance, while Marathas with the title Deshmukh are often (Kshatriyas), as it was a title conferred upon rulers of a in the Deccan region.
+While a person holding the title could be of Kshatriya Maratha descent, the title itself was not exclusive to them, This surname is also found among other communities.

 The Deshmukh system was abolished after the independence of India in 1947, when the government confiscated most of the land of the Deshmukhs.
 Some families, however, maintain their status as real estate barons, most notably in Mumbai, with holdover properties that were not taken away.